oliviadavis593/DemoGrocer/docs/overview.md

 - **packages/odoo_client** – Thin XML-RPC client that loads credentials from `.env` and shares session logic across scripts, the simulator, and the web app.
 - **scripts/seed_inventory.py** – Idempotent importer that provisions units of measure, categories, products, lots, and starting balances.
 The script writes a CSV summary under `out/`.
-- **services/simulator** – Orchestrates sell-down, expiry, and receiving jobs.
+- **services/simulator** – Orchestrates sell-down, returns, shrink, expiry, and receiving jobs.
 Events flow to `out/events.jsonl` and optionally to SQLite via `packages/db`.
 - **packages/db** – Local SQLite helpers and schema migration tooling that store simulator events for historical reporting.
 - **apps/web** – FastAPI application that surfaces diagnostics, recent events, inventory metrics, PDF label generation, and directory listings for rendered labels.
 - **services/docs/labels.py** – Markdown-to-PDF label generator used both by the API and by the `make labels-demo` helper script.